sudan94/fine_tunning_llm_for_irony_detection/README.md

-# Fine Tuning LLM for Irony Detection - Master Thesis
+# Fine Tuning LLM for Irony Detection

 This project focuses on fine-tuning Large Language Models (LLMs) for the task of irony detection.
 The models are trained and evaluated using both binary and multi-class classification tasks.

+## Data Source

+This repository includes the dataset from the paper "[Sentiment Analysis in the Era of Large Language Models: A Reality Check](https://arxiv.org/abs/2305.15005)" originally available in the [LLM-Sentiment](https://github.com/DAMO-NLP-SG/LLM-Sentiment) repository by [DAMO-NLP-SG](https://github.com/DAMO-NLP-SG).

 ## Project Structure